 M.M.1.1.
 Green employee commutes.
-Reduce the drivealone rate for city employees through incentives and by improving commute options by site location.
+Reduce the drive alone rate for city employees by improving commute options by site location.

-The city has been measuring greenhouse gas emissions from employee commutes since 2011 and encourages employees to use public transit, carpool, or vanpool in addition to providing free transit passes.
-Only paid parking is available is at the city's primary facilities and additional parking management strategies should be considered.
-Depending on work location, job type, and function, departments can take advantage of commute trip alternatives for city employees, and in some cases, telecommuting or flexible hours.
+The city has been measuring greenhouse gas emissions from employee commutes since 2011.
+Depending on job type and function, departments can take advantage of commute trip alternatives for city employees.
+Departments can take advantage of the city's policy for telecommuting and flexible hours.
 Facility teleconferencing equipment can be upgraded to support remote participation in meetings using video-conferencing to reduce employee commute trips and fleet vehicle trips between city facilities.
-Additional approaches to support commute trip reduction for employees working in the field could be considered.
+For on-site work, departments could designate "commute trip liaisons" to support commute trip alternatives for city employees for non-central site locations (i.e. carpools, vanpools, shuttles, etc.).